Psychology (PSYC)

 PSYC 111.
 Introduction to Psychology.
 3 Credits.

-A survey of the scientific study of behavior and mental processes, with consideration of the nature and scope of psychology as a science and a profession.
+An overview of the scientific study of behavior and mental processes, emphasizing the relevance of psychological research and principles to real-world issues and the role of psychology as both a science and a profession.
 F,S,SS.

 PSYC 210.
 Human Sexuality.
 3 Credits.